Pulse on VR: A Living Ecosystem

-There is a well-documented chasm when it comes to research and analysis on the needs, performance and activities of women-led businesses, both in Canada and globally.
-What is less well understood, beyond the numbers, is how these women-owned businesses are disproportionately affected by economic uncertainties and disruptions on a daily basis.
-In order to address the lack of gender-based reporting and data gathering in this segment, it was necessary to gather data on the unique challenges experienced by female digital media entrepreneurs during the unprecedented COVID-19 global pandemic,.
-Without this work, both the successes and failures of women entrepreneurs go unreported, and the problems they face go further unnoticed.
-The Pandemic Effect Study’s overall objective is to identify, design and share crisis coping strategies from this crucial cohort.
-The final report will gain women entrepreneurs recognition as a special interest group that will provide a generation of entrepreneurs and policy-makers with new data covering key gender gaps within this ecosystem, ultimately shifting a mindset—one that helps set new policies and regulations with inclusivity and gender parity in mind.
+There is a well-documented chasm when it comes to research and analysis on the needs, performance and activities of women/womxn-led businesses, both in Canada and globally.
+What is less well understood, beyond the numbers, is how these women/womxn-owned businesses are disproportionately affected by economic uncertainties and disruptions on a daily basis.
+In order to address the lack of gender-based reporting and data gathering in this segment, it was necessary to gather data on the unique challenges experienced by female-identified digital media entrepreneurs during the unprecedented COVID-19 global pandemic,.
+Without this work, both the successes and failures of women/womxn entrepreneurs would go unreported, and the problems they faced go further unnoticed.
+The Pandemic Effect Study’s overall objective was to identify, design and share crisis coping strategies from this crucial cohort.
+The final report focused on gaining women entrepreneurs recognition as a special interest group, providing a generation of entrepreneurs and policy-makers with new data covering key gender gaps within the digital media ecosystem. and putting inclusivity, gender, racial and economic parity at the fore for future discussion on policy and regulation.

 Approach and Methodology